“I hate you. You’re mean!”

 STRENGTH: “Aha!
 That’s why you’re angry!
 Fun is really important to you!”

-CAN DO: "...and doing ___ isn't OK with me.
+CAN DO: “…and doing ___ isn’t okay with me.
 Hmm.
-Must be something you can do that is fun AND OK with me."
-(Brainstorm a fun solution, and when the child figures out a solution, point that out as a STRENGTH.)
+Must be something you can do that is fun AND okay with me.”
+(Let your child brainstorm, and when they figure out a fun solution, point that out as a STRENGTH.
+You can offer ideas if they seem stuck, but try to leave it to them!)

-Or if you can make the child's case more strongly without taking it personally, this would be even better:
+Or if you can make your child’s case more strongly without taking it personally, this would be even better:

 SWYS: “Wow!
 You must think I’m the meanest person ever, and you just got proof!
 I NEVER let you have any fun!
 I bet you wish I would let you do whatever you want whenever you want!
 You’d like that w-a-a-y better!
 Then I’d be the nicest person ever.”